I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdfdevice/nf-wdfdevice-wdfdevicegetfileobject.md

 For more information about framework file objects, see <a href="https://msdn.microsoft.com/93ec5dd7-8ef0-4cea-9253-ea5d7869d4b8">Framework File Objects</a>.

-The following code example obtains a pointer to a named WDM device object and its corresponding WDM file object, if the requested access to the objects can be granted.
-Then, the example obtains a handle to the framework file object that is associated with the WDM file object.

 ## Requirements
 | &nbsp; | &nbsp; |
 | ---- |:---- |